InTheYearOf39/Logistics-Web-App/django_project/lmsapp/GOOGLE_SHEETS_API_SETUP.md

 `NOTE:` The custom fields, can be adjusted depending on a client, the settings object should not be touched, and neither should the defaults.

+The client will then have to provide the link to their google sheet.
+This will be added together with the mapping object at the point of creating a UserGoogleSheet instance to associate with the user on our system.
+    -- The link should look something like this:  `https://docs.google.com/spreadsheets/d/1Ub5Iadb950LGSJpRXUIBvSswiWMq_K-tTy0Q1DaYr5_S/edit?usp=sharing`